meilisearch/documentation/reference/api/settings.md

 The distinct attribute is a field whose value will always be unique in the returned documents.

 ::: warning
 Updating distinct attributes will re-index all documents in the index, which can take some time.
+We recommend updating your index settings first and then adding documents as this reduces RAM consumption.
 :::

 [To learn more about the distinct attribute, refer to our dedicated guide.](/learn/configuration/distinct.md)